linode/docs/docs/troubleshooting/troubleshooting-web-servers-databases-other-services/index.md

 author:
   name: Linode
   email: docs@linode.com
-description: 'Troubleshooting steps for when you can't connect to a service that your Linode runs.'
+description: "Troubleshooting steps for when you can't connect to a service that your Linode runs."
 keywords: ['linux','reboot','lish']
 license: '[CC BY-ND 4.0](https://creativecommons.org/licenses/by-nd/4.0)'
 published: 2019-01-25